 Table of Contents[Hide][Show]

-Traveling with infants and traveling with kids young enough to be in car seats can equal headaches for Traveling Moms.
+Traveling with infants and traveling with young children (especially when car seats are involved) can equal headaches for Traveling Moms.
 How will baby deal with pressure changes?
 Will fellow passengers make it better or worse?

 Before Flying With Baby

 1. Think long and hard about which flight you book.

 While finances may steer you toward the cheapest flight, price is not the only thing to consider when flying with an infant.
 Consider flight duration, layovers and even which airline you choose.
 The flight that costs an extra $40 but is nonstop in the middle of the day will be worth every extra penny.
 That’s especially true these days when the friendly skies have been a bit grumpy; delays and cancellations happen frequently.

 Be sure to also look at airline fees.
 Remember that when you travel with a baby, you’ll likely want to check luggage.
 So factor in luggage fees before you book.

 Booking international travel?
 For international flights, some countries charge entry taxes on a baby that have to be paid ahead of time.
 Call your airline for details if you’re flying with an infant (and to book a bassinet for that looooong flight).

 If y’all stay close to home most of the time, consider taking a few long car rides ahead of your trip.
 A baby who is only accustomed to short periods of time in a car seat may not do so well strapped in on a long flight. ‘

 A few nap times in the car seat during drives will do wonders for you baby’s comfort level on the plane.

 Read More: 25 Tips to Make Traveling with Babies Easier